Regal Academy: Season 1 (2016–17)

+Vicky acquires the Dragon Broach and the lost Glass Slipper from the wicked stepsisters and Ruby.
+With cauldron magic, she creates a potion to bring back villains in an attempt to conquer Regal Academy and start a new age of villains ruling the fairytale world.
+Rose and her friends fail at outsmarting them with magic, but acquire the other glass slipper instead.
+A confrontation lets Rose take her family heirloom back, gaining a new power as the youngest princess of the Cinderella family, allowing her to defeat all the villains and save their Guardian Dragons, whom, thanks to the Dragon Broach were being controlled by Vicky.
+As the teachers are freed from captive, Vicky pushes all the blame on Ruby, causing the latter to be expelled and banished together with her grandmothers.

 Season 2 (2017–18)

 The second season of Regal Academy was released on November 5, 2017.
 It has 26 episodes.

 In the new season, Rose and her friends return from summer holidays and ready to take on new and exciting adventures in Fairy Tale Land.
 With the help of new magical items and funny pumpkin creatures called the PomPoms, the heroes will undertake new missions and face a mysterious student named Kira, and her mother the evil Snow Queen who wants to trap them all in her snow globes.
 Regal Academy now airs on the Nick Jr. Channel.